-Ball valve seacocks are installed on the thru hulls for the livewell, washdown, and head discharge features.
-For proper drainage, it is necessary for the seacock to be in the open position.
-The open position for the livewell and washdown can be obtained by pulling up on the remote arm attached to the seacock handles.
-Pushing down on the remote arm closes the seacock.
-For the head discharge seacock, the open position is identified by the orientation of the handle.
+Ball valve seacocks are installed on the thru hulls for the livewell, washdown, head inlet and discharge features.
+For proper drainage, it is necessary for the seacock to be in the "open" position.
+The open position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
 If the handle is perpendicular to the body of the valve, the seacock is in the closed position.